ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 After some searching, I discovered [PSRule](https://microsoft.github.io/PSRule)—a cross-platform PowerShell module to validate infrastructure as code (IaC) files and objects using PowerShell rules.
 It's created by Bernie White and hosted on the Microsoft Github account [here](https://github.com/microsoft/PSRule).
 It's also included in [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/iac-vulnerabilities#view-details-and-remediation-information-for-applied-iac-rules) as part of Template Analyzer.

 In this blog post, I’ll demonstrate how to use PSRule to validate your Azure API Management policies.
-But fefore we start, let's start with some requirements first.
+But before we start, let's start with some requirements first.

 ### Table of Contents